GUT-AI/gut-ai/README.md

 ### Mission

-We are on a mission to create the most *user-friendly* __Open-Data, Open-Source, Decentralized ecosystem__ for AI using cutting edge technology either of the 21st century or that we might ourselves invent.
+We are on a mission to create the most *user-friendly* __Open-Data, Open-Source, Decentralized ecosystem__ for AI using cutting edge technology either of the 21st century or that we might invent ourselves.

 ## Main papers